konvajs/site/source/docs/events/Mobile_Scrolling.md

-title: HTML5 Mobile Scrolling and Native Events with Konva
+title: HTML5 Canvas Mobile Scrolling and Native Events with Konva
 ---

 By default `Konva` will prevent default behaviour off all pointer interactions with a stage.